devrev-high/Final_Code/README.md

 ## Inference and Evaluation

-Inference and Evaluation can be carried out by running the `XYZ` notebook in the `XYZ` folder.
-The notebook creates a `XYZ` directory within the `XYZ` folder, and stores the generated outputs as csv files.
+Inference and Evaluation can be carried out by running the `inference_main` notebook in the `notebooks` folder.
+This notebook creates an `output` directory, and stores the generated outputs as csv files.

 ## Inference